Indigenous Army: Organization of the troop

-Thus the Indigène Army is formed from the union of the Chasseurs-Volontaires de St-Domingue, the Legion of Equality of the South, Armée Coloniale of Toussaint Louverture, and some Maroon's followers of Lamour Dérance and Sansousi.
+Thus the Indigène Army was formed from the union of the Chasseurs-Volontaires de St-Domingue, the Legion of Equality of the South, Armée Coloniale of Toussaint Louverture, and some Congo troops followers of Lamour Dérance and Sansousi.

-These series of meetings culminated in the renaming of the army, Armée Indigène, and the basis of the Haitian flag.
+These series of meetings culminated in the renaming of the army to the Armée Indigène, and the basis of the Haitian flag.

-Saint-Domingue's flag changed to a red and blue flag with the slogan “Liberte a la Mort” (Liberty or Death) in white lettering.
-Bonaparte would try to reestablish the slave regime by sending general Charles Leclerc to Saint-Domingue, but were decisively defeated by the military superiority of the Armée Indigène, though racist historians unwilling to accept this stunning fact claimed it was because of an outbreak of yellow fever.
-Because of this, the Armée Indigène was now known as the army that freed Saint-Domingue.
+Saint-Domingue's flag changed to a red and black flag with the slogan “Liberte a la Mort” (Liberty or Death).
+Bonaparte would try to reestablish the slave regime by sending general Charles Leclerc to Saint-Domingue, but were decisively defeated by the military superiority of the Armée Indigène, though historians to accept this it was because of an outbreak of yellow fever.

-Following the French and British model at that time, the Armée Indigène followed a regimental system.

 March

 When marching for the campaign the troops are usually organized as such: the Chasseurs are in front scouting, followed by the Grenadiers or artillery troops in case of marching against a fort. the Carabiniers which form most of the army are the infantry troops and lastly the Dragoons which are the cavalry troops.